Dosage form: injection, solution

 Ketorolac Tromethamine is not indicated for use in pediatric patients and it is NOT indicated for minor or chronic painful conditions.
 Increasing the dose of Ketorolac Tromethamine beyond the label recommendations will not provide better efficacy but will increase the risk of developing serious adverse events.

-- Ketorolac Tromethamine is CONTRAINDICATED for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).
+- Ketorolac Tromethamine Injection, USP is CONTRAINDICATED in the setting of coronary artery bypass graft (CABG) surgery (see CONTRAINDICATIONS and WARNINGS).

 - Ketorolac Tromethamine is CONTRAINDICATED in patients with advanced renal impairment and in patients at risk for renal failure due to volume depletion (see WARNINGS).